2016 Australian school bomb threats

 A large number of Australian schools received hoax bomb threats in late January and early February 2016.
 Other similar phone threats, including school shootings and chemical attacks, were also received by a number of schools across Victoria, New South Wales and Queensland.
 A total of 591 threatening calls were received by Australian schools.

 The police response to the threats was rapid and widespread, and many schools across Australia were evacuated immediately.
 Widespread media coverage also followed the threats, which drew the attention of the international community.

 The threats were initially reported to have originated from overseas hackers, while reports from inside the Australian education sector said the calls came from or were affiliated with Nossal High School.
 An organisation called Evacuation Squad claimed responsibility for the calls.
 A French citizen was later detained for possible involvement with hoax bomb threats across the world, including Australia, but was later released.
 The voice on the phone was reported to have been a computerised voice with an American accent.

-The calls were eventually discovered to have been made by Israeli-United States dual citizen Michael Ron David Kadar, who made the hoax calls from Israel.
+The calls were eventually discovered to have been made by Israeli–United States dual citizen Michael Ron David Kadar, who made the hoax calls from Israel.
 While the motive of Kadar remains not entirely confirmed, he has stated to the media and to the court on numerous occasions that he made the threats out of boredom.
 Kadar was diagnosed with autism as a child.
 Following his trial for the making of the threats, he was sentenced to 10 years imprisonment in Israel.

-The threats also correlated with similar threatening calls to Jewish community centres, schools and universities, across the United States, the United Kingdom, and New Zealand.
-Kadar largely targeted Jewish organisations, and schools.
+The threats also correlated with similar threatening calls to Jewish community centres, schools and universities, across the United States, the United Kingdom and New Zealand.
+Kadar largely targeted schools and Jewish organisations.

 Threats

-Friday 29 January 2016
+Friday, 29 January 2016

 Four schools in Victoria and several schools in New South Wales received bomb threat calls on 29 January 2016.
 Threats were made against schools in Mona Vale, Woolooware, Richmond, Ulladulla, Lake Illawarra, and Penrith between 10:50am and 11:10am.
 Several schools were swept by police who declared the calls to be hoaxes, allowing students to return to class by 2:30pm.

-Monday 1 February 2016
+Monday, 1 February 2016

 Nine schools in New South Wales received bomb threat calls on 1 February 2016.
 The calls were reported to police as having been delivered by a computerised voice.
 The calls composed of violent threats such as shootings and bombings.
 Most of these schools evacuated students, however some chose to place students in lockdown instead.
 Following investigations of school grounds for any suspicious or threatening objects, New South Wales Police Force spokespersons told media that the threats were unlikely to be related to terrorism and they unlikely to be substantive.